1. Manco Capac

 Benalcazar, Sebastian de - Conquistador.
 One of three lieutenants to Francisco Pizarro.
 Hemming

 Betanzos, Juan de - Chronicler and wrote of native customs.
+He was with Pizarro in the invasion.
+Rowe.
 He lived in Carmenca Cuzco.
-He married Angelina Anas Yupanqui, a mistress of Francisco and sister of Atahualpa.
+He married Angelina Anas Yupanqui, a mistress of Francisco and promised to Atahualpa (Cusirimay Ocllo, daughter of Yamqui Yupanqui, jr. Niles).
 He raised Francisco's son, Francisco.
-He was sent by Polo de Ondegando to Titu Cusi in Vilcabamba to ensure him that the spanish had nothing to do with Sayri's death.
-He wrote the first quechua-spanish dictionary which inclided many inca legends.
-Hemming
+He was sent by Polo de Ondegando to Titu Cusi in Vilcabamba to ensure him that the Spanish had nothing to do with Sayri's death.
+He wrote the first quechua-spanish dictionary which inclided many Inca legends.
+Hemming.
+Interviewing Angelina's family he collected more details of Huayna Capac and Atahuallpa than others.
+But the point of view is only from her family - a partisan history.
+Sarmiento talks about Amaro Topa Inca and not Yamqui.
+Yamqui's family survived the situation, said they helped in backing Atahuallpa and probably took the Amaro family history.
+Sayri Topa was promised the Yucay estate to entice him out of Vilcabamba.
+Betanzos sued that the property belonged to his wife.
+Niles

 Bueno, Martin - conquistador.
 With Pedro Martin, the first to see Cuzco and stripped it of its gold plates.
 Hemming